mexeniz/har-lstm-mlflow/README.md

 # Human Activity Recognition with LSTM model (PyTorch) and MLFlow Tracking
-This project follows the idea from [LSTMs for Human Activity Recognition Time Series Classification](https://machinelearningmastery.com/how-to-develop-rnn-models-for-human-activity-recognition-time-series-classification/) but implementation is done with PyTorch instead of Keras.
-Moreover, Docker environment and Python notebook are provided for a convenient experiment.
+This project follows the idea from [LSTMs for Human Activity Recognition Time Series Classification](https://machinelearningmastery.com/how-to-develop-rnn-models-for-human-activity-recognition-time-series-classification/), but my implementation is done with PyTorch instead of Keras.
+Moreover, Docker environment and Python notebook are provided for a convenient experiment and reproducibility.

 For tracking experiment, I chose [MLFlow](https://mlflow.org/) because it's an end-to-end MLOps tool which supports wide range of features from experiment tracking and project packaging to model deployment.
-By the way, MLFlow supports auto logging with only PyTorch Lightning so that, here, I share some code for defining dataset module and neural network class with PyTorch Lightning scheme.
+Additionally, it's an open-source project and allows me to deploy a tracker service on my own server.
+By the way, MLFlow supports auto logging with only [PyTorch Lightning](https://www.pytorchlightning.ai/) so that, here, I share some code for defining dataset module and neural network class with PyTorch Lightning scheme.

 <!-- toc -->
 - [Human Activity Recognition with LSTM model (PyTorch) and MLFlow Tracking](#human-activity-recognition-with-lstm-model-pytorch-and-mlflow-tracking)